We catalyze success.

 Since retiring, Mr. Dubois has served as a consultant to financial institutions on matters including acquisitions, litigations, collateralized debt obligations and credit default swaps.
 He has also been active as a board member of several charitable organizations.

 While at Swiss Re, Mr. Dubois served as co-chairman of the Advisory Board of RAND’s Center for Terrorism Risk and Management Policy.
-He currently is a member of the Advisory Board for RAND’s Center for Global Risk and Security.
+After retiring from Swiss Re, he served for many years as a member of the Advisory Board for RAND’s Center for Global Risk and Security.

 Mr. Dubois holds an A.B. in mathematics from the College of the Holy Cross (1970) and an MBA from the Amos Tuck School of Business at Dartmouth College (1972).